salimcodes/Salim-Blog/README.md

 ## How to run it locally?

-Step 1: Clone the repository locally.
+Step 1: Clone the repository locally to a location of your choice.

 Step 2: Create and activate a virtual environment.